 Our Review Process

 For each category, we assigned a rating of one (lowest) to five (highest).
-All of these ratings were then weighted and totaled in order to establish overall company ratings of one to five stars.
+These ratings were then weighted and totaled to establish overall company ratings of one to five stars.

 A company’s transparency is the degree to which it is upfront about pricing and terms of coverage.
-We consider this to be a critically important issue for people shopping for home warranties because the industry can be relatively opaque, and homeowners need to know the conditions of a plan prior to purchase.
+We consider this a critically important issue for people who are shopping for home warranties, because the industry can be relatively opaque, and homeowners need to know the conditions of a plan before purchasing it.

 We used two metrics to rate each provider’s transparency: clear pricing and the availability of sample contracts.
 In total, companies’ transparency scores accounted for 15% of each company’s overall ratings in our reviews.

 Ultimately, people purchase home warranties to save money—they buy coverage to repair or replace appliances and systems when they break down, rather than having to pay the costs out of their own pockets.
-So, when we reviewed companies, we looked for clear listings of what various plans cost so that we could measure the relative benefits of each plan.
+So, when we reviewed companies, we looked for clear listings of what various plans cost, to measure the relative benefits of each one.

-The companies that got the best ratings in our reviews were those that had plan prices publicly listed right on their websites.
-Those that received low ratings required customers to go through a quote process in order to get an idea of pricing.
+The companies that got the best ratings in our reviews had plan prices publicly listed right on their websites.
+Those that received low ratings required customers to go through a quote process to get an idea of pricing.
 This metric accounted for 7% of each company’s overall rating.

 Another thing that we looked for on each company’s website was a sample contract that could be viewed or downloaded.
 Many of these sample contracts included the terms and conditions of coverage—what was excluded from coverage, coverage limits, and other homeowner rights and obligations under a policy.

 In our review of companies, the availability of sample contracts was a simple yes-or-no question, with companies that offered easily accessible sample contracts getting a boost to their overall ratings.
 Whether a company had sample contracts available on its website accounted for 8% of its overall rating.